lassoan/SlicerHDBrainExtraction/README.md

      - auto: first GPU is used if CUDA is installed; otherwise CPU is used
      - cpu: use the CPU for computation, it is slower and may produce slightly lower quality result
      - gpu N: use the N-th GPU

+Note: HD-BET downloads the model file (about 65MB) in the user's home directory in `hd-bet_params` folder.
+The folder can be removed if HD-BET is no longer used (the tool downloads the model again if needed).

 ## Contact